 Program Director: Anne Tebo

-Please direct inquiries to Kimi Crist at email@example.com
+Please direct inquiries to Mishka Foster at email@example.com

-The University of Utah program offers a comprehensive, academically oriented training in all areas of Clinical Immunology.
-The Clinical Facilities of the Laboratory of Immunology at ARUP Laboratories include Protein, Allergy, Autoimmune Disease Serology, Microbial Serology, Cellular and Innate, Flow Cytometry, Hematologic Flow and Hepatitis and Retrovirus Serology sections.
-Training in Public Health Serology at the Utah Department of Public Health (UDPH) as well as the Histocompatibility and Immunogenetic Laboratory at the University of Utah will provide considerable expertise to our trainees.
-The program also lays emphasis in clinical and diagnostic immunology service such as test utilization and interpretation, laboratory administration and teaching.
-Our fellows also have the opportunity to participate in state-of-the-art clinical and translational research with infectious disease, rheumatology, transplant and pathology faculty at the University of Utah and/or the ARUP Institute of clinical and Experimental Pathology.
-More information can be found at the program website at http://www.path.utah.edu/education/fellowships/immunology.
-The program is currently accepting applications for a two-year position that will begin on July 1, 2014.
+The University of Utah program offers a comprehensive, academically-oriented fellowship training program in clinical (medical laboratory) immunology accredited by the American College of Microbiology Committee of Postgraduate Educational Programs (CPEP).
+This program also lays emphasis in the major areas of clinical and diagnostic immunology services, such as test utilization and interpretation, laboratory administration, teaching and research.
+The clinical facilities of the Laboratory of Immunology at ARUP Laboratories include Protein, Allergy, Autoimmune Disease Serology, Microbial Serology, Cellular and Innate, Flow Cytometry, and Hepatitis and Retrovirus Serology sections.
+The training in Public Health Serology at the Utah Department of Public Health (UDPH) combined with a fellow rotation through clinical laboratories at ARUP Laboratories and the Histocompatibility and Immunogenetic Laboratory at the University of Utah will provide considerable expertise to our trainees.
+Fellows also have the opportunity to participate in state-of-the-art clinical and translational research with infectious disease, rheumatology, transplant and pathology faculty onsite.
+For more information, including application requirements, please visit http://www.path.utah.edu/education/fellowships/immunology.
+The program is not accepting applications at this time.

 Programs in Medical and Public Health Laboratory Microbiology